|Department||Construction Industries Board|

 Construction Industries Board,

 Oklahoma City, OK 73107

-Position enforces licensing act of plumbing trade.
-Work with local public and private groups to coordinate and educate on topics of licensing and code standards.
-Gathers information, prepares reports, and testifies at hearings on inspections and violations of the Plumbing Act.
-Home-based duty station in Oklahoma (specific counties to be determined).
-Extensive in-state travel with some overnight travel required.
-Successful candidate must be able to pass a criminal background check.
+Enforces licensing act and regulations of electrical trades.
+Works with local public and private groups to coordinate and educate on topics of licensing and code standards.
+Gathers information, prepares reports, and testifies at hearings on licensing violations.
+Home-based duty station in Oklahoma, likely North Central Oklahoma, with specific counties to be determined; however, assigned work locations may be adjusted depending on the needs of the CIB.
+Extensive in-state travel.
+Some overnight travel required.
+Must be able to pass law enforcement background check.

-1. Enforces licensing act of plumbing trade by investigating licensing and code standards, receiving and investigating complaints regarding licensing and code standards, issuing necessary citations, interpreting plumbing codes and laws, preparing inspection and Notice of Violation (NOV) reports, conducting plan reviews when requested, evaluating installations by using codes and installation instructions, and preparing citations for failure to comply with NOV.
+1. Enforces electrical licensing act by investigating licensing and code standards including traveling to and physically inspecting construction worksites, receiving and investigating complaints regarding licensing and code standards, issuing necessary citations, interpreting and applying trade building codes and laws, preparing inspection and Notice of Violation (NOV) reports, evaluating installations by using codes and installation instructions, and preparing citations for failure to comply with NOV.

-2. Works cooperatively with city inspectors, other government entities, private interests, contractors and professional clientele, such as general contractors, sub-contractors, job superintendents, engineers and architects, to offer information and education on responsibilities, role, and services of CIB.
+2. Works cooperatively with city inspectors, other government entities, private interests, contractors and professional clientele, such as engineers and architects, to offer information and education on responsibilities, role, and services of CIB.

 3. Inspects and investigates construction sites to ensure compliance with all applicable licensing laws and adopted statewide construction codes.

 4. Meets with other state agencies and local governments to compare and coordinate activities of mutual interest and makes oral presentations and reports to CIB Board and others.

 5. Attends meetings of trade-related organizations to network with other investigators and inspectors to develop consistency in job performance.